 Serving Suggestions

-I love to garnish each slice of baked polenta with some freshly grated parmesan and a drizzle of olive oil.
-If you want to turn up the heat, add a sprinkle of red pepper flakes.
+I love to garnish each slice of baked polenta with some freshly grated Parmesan and a drizzle of olive oil.
+If you want to turn up the heat, add a sprinkle of crushed red pepper flakes.

 Frequently Asked Questions

-You can store the leftovers of this dish in an airtight container in the fridge for up to 5 days
+You can store the leftovers of this dish in an airtight container in the fridge for up to 5 days.
+You can reheat this baked polenta in the oven at 350 degrees Fahrenheit until it’s warm throughout.
+Tightly wrap each serving and freeze for up to 2 months.

 Print Recipe